-Irregardless of cost, health outcomes in the US are also inadequate.
+In addition to the inflated cost of care, health outcomes in the US are also notoriously poor.
 Life expectancy in the US has not improved since 2014, even as the per capita cost of healthcare has risen from $9,466 to $11,582 (National Health Expenditure Accounts Tables, 2014-2019; Murphy, 2014; Kochanek 2019).
-This is distressing when we consider that up to 50% the care provided is not based on evidence (Manchikanti et al., 2010).
+This is distressing when we consider that up to 50% the care provided is not evidence based (Manchikanti et al., 2010).
 Issues with quality of care are further exacerbated by our current system of fee-for-service distribution.
 Low quality and ineffective pharmaceuticals are distributed more quickly through the US health system compared to peer countries with UHC due to demands for rapid adoption of new treatments, without necessarily proving their long-term efficacy (Kyle, 2017).
 The US falls behind on almost every health outcome metric comparing to other high-income OECD peer countries (Tikkanen, 2020).
 Regarding mental health, the US has the highest suicide rate with 13.9 per 100,000 versus an average of 11.5.
-Examining recurrent health problems, the US also suffers from by far the highest chronic disease burden (28% of population versus an average of 17.5%) and by far the highest rate of obesity (40% versus an average of 21%).
+Examining recurrent health problems, the US also suffers from the highest chronic disease burden (28% of population versus an average of 17.5%) rate of obesity (40% versus an average of 21%) by far.
 Lastly, people in the US have the highest rates of hospitalizations and deaths from preventable causes (approximately 50% greater hospitalizations, and 70% greater deaths, than average).
-While the US spends the most in both percentage of GDP as well as absolute amount on healthcare by a significant margin, our health outcomes are thoroughly worse than our peer countries.
+While the US spends the most in both percentage of GDP as well as absolute amount on healthcare by a significant margin, our health outcomes are uniformly worse than peer nations.

 Benefits of Universal Health Care

 Before delving into the benefits of UHC, it is important to define exactly what “Universal Health Care” means.
 A resolution adopted by the UN General Assembly states that UHC is “access to key promotive, preventive, curative, and rehabilitative health interventions for all at an affordable cost” (Assembly, 1991).
 The most obvious benefit of UHC is that it leads to improvement in coverage.
 In both Thailand and Taiwan, within one year of implementation of UHC insurance coverage surged from less than 57% to over 97% (Panpiemras et al., 2011;Hsiao, 2016).
-Un- and underinsured individuals are significantly more likely to die, and have poorer health outcomes (Wilper, 2009;Finklestein, 2012; Morriss, 2013).
+Uninsured and underinsured individuals are significantly more likely to die, and have poorer health outcomes (Wilper, 2009;Finklestein, 2012; Morriss, 2013).
 In general, by improving coverage, population health improves.

 Furthermore, having a UHC system can improve health outcomes through axis other than increased coverage.
 A UHC system allows for centralization of control and information for a country.
 During both the 2003 SARS epidemic and the 2009 H1N1 outbreak in Taiwan, automatic reporting and contact tracing integrating the travel and healthcare systems allowed for simple and effective contact tracing (Hsiao, 2016).
 Greater proportions of public health spending versus private health spending have also been shown to enhance overall health in 17 OECD peer countries (Kim, 2013).
-Each percentage increase in public expenditure reduces infant mortality by 0.077%, and increases life expectancy by 0.026 years.
+Each percentage increase in public expenditure reduces infant mortality by 0.077% and increases life expectancy by 0.026 years.
 UHC is a functional and effective way to drastically increase the proportion of public health spending.